 Views from the top of the Seattle Space Needle

-It takes only 41 seconds from the ground to the observation deck located at 520 feet.
+It takes only 41 seconds to get from the ground to the observation deck, located at 520 feet.
 The tower’s top sits at just 605 feet.

 At the top of this page is my shot of the snow-capped Mount Rainier in the distance.

 With 360º viewing, there are plenty of other great views as we tower over the city of Seattle.
-Here are two more of my favorites.
+Here is another of my favorites.

 Seattle Space Needle fun fact #3

 Two of the elevators travel at 10 mph.
-This is the same speed in which a raindrop falls to earth.
+This is the same speed at which a raindrop falls to earth.
 In contrast, snow falls much slower, at only 3 mph.

 As a result, If you are in an elevator during a snowstorm, it appears to be snowing upwards.